Empowering Solo Female Travel: Safety Tips and Advice

 - Utilize anti-theft clothing: Opt for pants, undergarments, tank tops, and jackets equipped with extra, concealed pockets, providing convenient and discreet storage for cash.
 Here’s a link to Amazon’s collection of pickpocket-proof items.

-- Carry an anti-theft day pack: You can take it with you during excursions or leave it locked to a fixed object in your room with your precious items inside for protection.
+- Carry an anti-theft day pack or hidden belt pack: You can take it with you during excursions or leave it locked to a fixed object in your room with your precious items inside for protection.

 Have emergency money easily accessible.
 For emergencies, maintain a supply of cash.
 Some can be carried on your person, and some can be stashed in your luggage or backpack.